Christie Cleek: Comparison with Sawney Bean

-The parallels between Christie and Sawney Bean are obvious and insistent.
-One story may well have given rise to the other, or both may have been derived from a common source.

-While Bean far exceeds his counterpart in terms of notoriety, the Christie legend does appear to be older.
+Christie's story shares some similarities with the legend of Sawney Bean.
+While Bean far exceeds his counterpart in terms of notoriety, the Christie legend appears to be older.
 Tales of the Bean family do not appear before the 18th century, but Christie's exploits are documented from the 15th century onwards.
 For instance, Andrew of Wyntoun's Orygynale Cronykil of Scotland (c.
 1420) refers to a figure called "Chwsten Cleek" who, during a time of "sae great default...that mony were in hunger dead', set up traps with the intent 'children and women for to slay,/ And swains that he might over-ta;/ And ate them all that he get might".
 A little later, in an entry for 1341, Holinshed's Chronicles (c.1577) reports:

 In the same year (as some do write) or (according unto other) in the year following, there was such a miserable death, both through England and Scotland, that the people were driven to eat the flesh of horses, dogs, cats, and such like unused kinds of meats, to sustain their languishing lives with all, yea, in so much that (as is said) there was a Scottish man, an uplandish fellow named Tristicloke, spared not to steal children, and to kill women, on whose flesh he fed, as if he had been a wolf.